ak7588/robota_psyche/finalProject/readme.md

 Another potential imporvement is the collision detection process; if I had to describe this as a programmer, I would say that the program works fine in amortized time.
 However, if a specific number of cats are in the ArrayList, it becomes difficult to trace if the collision detection works _all_ the time.

 And lastly, it would be interesting to observe how the user-experience of the game could be improved.
 Because the game was not user-tested in-person (COVID-19 regulations), it was difficult to adequately assess if the user-flow of the game is optimal.

+### Thank You

+Thanks for reading this document and there is a more thorough discussion of the program development in the (journal)[https://github.com/ak7588/robota_psyche/blob/main/finalProject/journal.md].